Just Outside of Heaven

-"Just Outside of Heaven" is a song by Scottish pop band H2O, composed by all of the band members and produced by Tony Cox.
+"Just Outside of Heaven" is a song by the Scottish pop band H2O, composed by all of the band members and produced by Tony Cox.
 Initially released in 1983, the song was later included on H2O's debut studio album, Faith (1984).
 The single features the non-album track, "Stranger to Stranger" as its B-side, which was later included as a bonus track on the CD reissue of the Faith album.
-It was their last single to make the Top 40 on the UK Singles Chart, peaking at No. 38.
+It was their last single to make the Top 40 on the UK singles chart, peaking at No. 38.